Get ready for summer with the tropical flavours of coconut and lime in this delicious slow cooker coconut and lime cake!

 I think one of the reasons I like to bake in my slow cooker is that it is a nice slow process.

-No need to rush, take it easy, go and do something else, sit in the garden for a bit, potter about, and when you are ready go and check your slow cooker.
+No need to rush, take it easy, go and do something else, sit in the garden for a bit, potter about (or work if you have to), and when you are ready go and check your slow cooker.

 I just love the combination of coconut and lime, they are such a great pairing and ideal for the summer.